COOK ISLANDS FACT FILE

 INTERNET ACCESS

 Vodafone is the sole provider.
 4G and 3G services are available on Rarotonga and Aitutaki only.
 3G only is available on Mitiaro, Atiu and Mauke.
-You can access the internet on other islands but you'll be using 2G.
+You can access the internet on other islands but you'll be using 2G, although some much faster (and much more expensive) satellite services are available.
 There are also plenty of wifi hotspots on the capital island and quite a few on Aitutaki.
 Some accommodation providers on Mauke and Mangaia also have them.
 Be warned though...connection speeds will seem slow to very slow to European and American visitors.
 A recent report said it was among the slowest in the world.
 An undersea cable has been laid to deliver high speed internet access to Rarotonga and Aitutaki, but work is still in progress to agree how the service will be provided and how much it will cost.
 Work is also in progress to improve connectivity in the outer islands with the aim of providing 4G.

 HOT SPOTS ON RAROTONGA